gooddavvy/markdown-repository-snapshot-app/README.md

 If everything works as expected, it should automatically open `http://localhost:8501` in your default browser.

-# Contributions & Stars
+# Other Things to Say

-Contributions are welcome!
+**Contributions** are welcome!
 If you find any issues or have suggestions for improvements, please create a [new issue](https://github.com/gooddavvy/markdown-repository-snapshot-app/issues/new) or submit a [pull request](https://github.com/gooddavvy/markdown-repository-snapshot-app/pulls).

-Also, if you like and/or support this project, please [star it](https://github.com/gooddavvy/markdown-repository-snapshot-app)!
+**Stars!** Also, if you like and/or support this project, please [star it](https://github.com/gooddavvy/markdown-repository-snapshot-app)!
+Thank you so much!